LittleApple-fp16/LittleAppleWebUI/README.md

 <br><br>
 Almost all functions are from DeepGHS' work, these things are awesome!
 However, this training interface has not queue capabilities.<br>
 But we can do full-auto training now, select your favorite preset and fill waifu name, then press the button!<br>
-We have both HCP & kohya-ss script!
+We have both HCP & kohya-ss script supported!
 <br>
 I didn't know that there was already webui support for plora training, so I tried writing this and later added some processing functions. <br>As you can see, I am trying to restore a manual pipeline process.
 <br><br>